xyhp915/uix/docs/code-linting.md

 ### A hook doesn't meet its dependencies requirements

-> This rule is currently experimental and disabled, it's possible to opt-in by adding `^:lint-deps` meta onto in front of the deps vector
+> This rule is currently experimental, to opt-out add `^:lint/disable` meta in front of the deps vector

 This rule will check for missing and unnecessary dependencies and suggest a correct deps vector.